ehmeth/making-embedded-systems-homework/ex9-optimizing-algorithms/README.md

 Optimizing Algorithms
 =====================

-Today I will be exploring a few ways to calculate the number of set bits in an unsigned integer variable.
+Today I will be exploring a few ways to calculate the number of set bits in an unsigned 32-bit integer.
-The following implementations focus on 8-bit variables, but can fairly easily be extended to 16- and 32-bits.

 The number of set bits in an unsigned variable is also known as popcount or "population count".
 At first glance the problem seems like a typical CS 101 algorithmic riddle and the answer is not obviously useful.